molvqingtai/resreq/README.md

   onResponseProgress?: ProgressCallback
 }
 ```
+> **Note**

-Note: that its 'headers' behave differently than 'Options.headers', which overrides the global headers
+> That its 'headers' behave differently than 'Options.headers', which overrides the global headers

 **ResInit**